shawnsoltesz/JurassicPark/README.md

 If user selects (R)emove

-- Prompt use with Console.Read line to collect dinosaur name to be removed.
-  -Include LINQ "Contains" expression to help return results.
-  -If no match, Console.WriteLine message "No such dinosaur exists in our collection." - If match, Console.WriteLine matching dinosaur name - If match, display message for user to confirm desire to remove dinosaur with (Y)es/(N)o menu option.
-Convert to Upper
-  -Console.Read user input string to collect Y or N -If (Y)es, remove dinosaur from list and return to menu -If (N)o, cancel action and return to menu

 If the user selects (S)ummary

 - Generate a report counting the number of dinosaurs - grouping counts of omnivores and carnivores